IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Bright areas on the camera LCD may be recorded darker when shooting with low ISO settings.
 To prevent this, shoot at a higher ISO or adjust the exposure settings.

-- Silent Shooting is turned off when you shoot using apps downloaded from PlayMemories Camera Apps website.
+- Silent Shooting is turned off when you shoot using apps downloaded from the PlayMemories Camera Apps website.

 - Some applications let you use Silent Shooting.
 To test this, launch your application and check if you can select: MENU → Custom Settings → Silent Shooting.